Dr. Thomas Pani

 What I Do

-The answer is not always "do more testing".
-Usually it is "testing against the right thing".
+The answer is not always “write more tests”.
+Usually it is “test against the right model”.

 Grounded in Practice

-This is the same general pattern used inside AWS, Oracle, and Microsoft: capture intended behavior in a spec, then use it as a reference model for tests and conformance checks.
+This is the same general pattern used inside AWS, Oracle, and Microsoft: capture intended behavior in a spec, then use it as a reference model for tests, simulation, and conformance checks.

 Works With Existing Testing

-This does not replace fuzzers, chaos testing, or simulation.
+This does not replace fuzzers, property-based tests, chaos testing, or simulation.
 It makes those tools more useful by giving them a stronger oracle.

 New Pressure Point